tomas-fly/image-swapper/README.md

 `count: number` - count of images

-`preloadCount: number` - as a optimalization (preload), can be loaded some images before and after currently shown.
+`preload: number` - as a optimalization (preload), can be loaded some images before and after currently shown.
 Default is `5`

 `step: number` - if you have many small images, and you can show only some of them (eg. one from 5), default is `1`